shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

-Now need to add the End point to the code.
-You can get the Endpoint from the below path
+Now you need to add the Endpoint to the code.
+You can get the Endpoint from the below path.

 	AWS IoT  > Settings > Device data endpoint